 It is the philosophy of the program to provide the student with optimal clinical experience.
 The faculty and staff believe each student should receive the highest standard of education supported by an environment that is both stimulating and conducive to the learning process.
-The radiographer's role has grown in complexity with the development of more sophisticated procedures and equipment in radiology.
-The individual student will acquire knowledge of a wide variety of general diagnostic radiologic procedures and be introduced to advanced modalities, such as Interventional Procedures, Computed Tomography (CT), Diagnostic Medical Sonography (Ultrasound), Magnetic Resonance Imaging (MRI), and Nuclear Medicine.
+The role of the radiographer has grown in complexity with the development of more sophisticated procedures and equipment in the field of radiology.
+The individual student will acquire knowledge of a wide variety of general diagnostic radiologic procedures and introduction into advanced modalities, such as Interventional Procedures, Computed Tomography (CT), Diagnostic Medical Sonography (aka ultrasound), Magnetic Resonance Imaging, and Nuclear Medicine.
 In addition, the student will become cognizant of providing optimal radiological services with the least possible radiation exposure.

 The faculty and staff are committed to instructing and guiding the student to progress in the clinical setting from the passive role of the observer to active participation, and ultimately, to perform studies with proficiency.
-During the program, the student's performance will be evaluated routinely by certified radiographers, Clinical Preceptors, the Lab Assistant, and the Clinical Education Coordinator to correct deficiencies and provide the student with feedback to increase technical and professional competency.
+During the program, the student's performance will be evaluated routinely by certified radiographers, Clinical Preceptors, and the Clinical Education Coordinator for the purpose of correcting deficiencies and providing the student with feedback to increase technical and professional competency.